-8. When they reach market weight, free-range turkeys generally undergo the same horrifying conditions on their way to slaughter as does any factory-farmed animal.
-Workers gather these birds up to four at a time, carrying them upside down by their legs and then throwing them into crates on multi-tiered trucks.
+8. When they reach market weight, free-range turkeys generally experience the same horrifying conditions on their way to slaughter as does any factory-farmed individual.
+Workers gather these terrified birds up to four at a time, carrying them upside down by their legs and then throwing them into crates on multi-tiered trucks.
 During transport, they are at the mercy of the elements, sometimes enduring extreme cold, and are denied access to food or water.

 9. After transportation, free-range turkeys arrive at the same slaughterhouses as turkeys from any other facility.
 In these places, workers often torture the turkeys – kicking them, throwing them into walls, and breaking their necks and bones.